 - Yahoo Mail Brings the Pain with DMARC Policy Change

 - Yahoo Email Anti-Spoofing Policy Breaks Mailing Lists

 The good news is, there’s a very simple fix to this problem:

 Change your FROM address to one at your website’s domain.

 For example, for the emails that we send out to subscribers of this blog, we use email@example.com.

 You don’t have to use help@(whatever your domain is), but… you need to set up an address (if you don’t already have one) on your domain, and then enter that in the FROM line in your email marketing software.

 Don’t know how to set up email addresses for your domain?
 Get in touch with your web hosting company and ask.

-If your email list is worth money to your business, you owe it to yourself to get this done quickly.
+If your email list is worth money to your business, you should get this done quickly.
 Until you do, you’re leaving emails undelivered and keeping money off of your bottom line.

 Want more tips like this to optimize your email marketing strategy?
 Download this free Ultimate Email Marketing Guide now!